Orthogonal group: Homotopy groups

 Generally, the homotopy groups π_{k}(O) of the real orthogonal group are related to homotopy groups of spheres, and thus are in general hard to compute.
 However, one can compute the homotopy groups of the stable orthogonal group (aka the infinite orthogonal group), defined as the direct limit of the sequence of inclusions:

 Since the inclusions are all closed, hence cofibrations, this can also be interpreted as a union.
 On the other hand, S^{n} is a homogeneous space for O(n + 1), and one has the following fiber bundle:

 which can be understood as "The orthogonal group O(n + 1) acts transitively on the unit sphere S^{n}, and the stabilizer of a point (thought of as a unit vector) is the orthogonal group of the perpendicular complement, which is an orthogonal group one dimension lower."
 Thus the natural inclusion O(n) → O(n + 1) is (n − 1)-connected, so the homotopy groups stabilize, and π_{k}(O(n + 1)) = π_{k}(O(n)) for n > k + 1: thus the homotopy groups of the stable space equal the lower homotopy groups of the unstable spaces.

-From Bott periodicity we obtain Ω^{8}O ≃ O, therefore the homotopy groups of O are 8-fold periodic, meaning π_{k + 8}(O) = π_{k}(O), and one need only to list the lower 8 homotopy groups:
+From Bott periodicity we obtain Ω^{8}O ≃ O, therefore the homotopy groups of O are 8-fold periodic, meaning π_{k + 8}(O) = π_{k}(O), and so one need list only the first 8 homotopy groups: